Anthilam/StudentWork-MaxFlow/README.md

-To compile the project, the users has to be at the root and just enter "make" in a command line.
+To compile the project, go to the root folder and enter "make" in the terminal.

+You also have the following :
+	make clean : cleans the OBJ folder make veryclean : cleans the OBJ, BIN and LIB folders

-To execute the project, he must be at the root an enter "./BIN/main" in a command line after the compilation.
+To execute the project, go to the root folder an enter "./BIN/main" in the terminal after compiling the project.

-The program then will offers some possibilites to the user.
-He can select one by entering the numbber of this possibilitie.
+The program will begin with a menu displaying all the features given to the user.
+Enter the wanted number in the terminal input and hit ENTER.

 There are differents folders :
 	BIN : contains the binary produced by the compilation